Career and College Advisor Notes for February 2025

 Hagan Scholarship - Application Due December 1

-Montana State University Presidential & WUE Scholarships - Applications Due December 2 & January 3
+Montana State University Presidential & WUE Scholarships - Applications Due December 6 & January 6

-The Presidential Scholarship is offered through MSU’s Honors College and is the highest-value award at Montana State University, including a full tuition waiver and a generous housing stipend.
-The Presidential Scholarship application is open, and is due on December 1, 2023, for the 2024-2025 academic year.
-MSU will be offering a very limited number of Western Undergraduate Exchange (WUE) scholarships to new freshmen enrolling in the fall of 2024.
+MSU will be offering a very limited number of Western Undergraduate Exchange (WUE) scholarships to new freshmen enrolling in the fall of 2025.
 The WUE application is open, and instructions to apply can be found on MSU’s Nonresident Scholarships page.
-The deadline for WUE scholarship consideration is January 3, 2024.
+The deadline for WUE scholarship consideration is January 6, 2025.
 Due to the high value of WUE and the volume of applications, the scholarship is limited and extremely competitive.
 Students are encouraged to apply early and to complete the application carefully.
 Students will be notified in mid-February if they have been awarded WUE.

-All for now!
+That’s all for now!
 See me with questions or if you’d like to set up a time to talk about what’s next after high school.
 (This offer applies to both students and families!)

 With gratitude,